joeshull/twosigma_kaggle/README.md

 Most of the features are self-explanatory, but here's some interesting detail regarding the return calculations:

-	The marketdata contains a variety of returns calculated over different timespans.
-All of the returns in this set of marketdata have these properties:
+	The market data contains a variety of returns calculated over different timespans.
+All of the return features in this set of market data have these properties:

 		* Returns are always calculated either open-to-open (from the opening time of one trading day to the open of another) or close-to-close (from the closing time of one trading day to the open of another).
 		* Returns are either raw, meaning that the data is not adjusted against any benchmark, or market-residualized (Mktres), meaning that the movement of the market as a whole has been accounted for, leaving only movements inherent to the instrument.